-Nitrite: 0.65 mg sulfanilamide, 0.45 mg Naphthyl ethylenediamine dihydrochloride
+Nitrite: 0.65 mg of sulfanilamide, 0.45 mg of Naphthylethylenediamine dihydrochloride

 - Handling: Use a clean container to collect urine.
-For blood, false positive readings may result from the presence of strongly oxidizing disinfectant residues in the sample collection container.
+For blood, false positive readings may result from residual strongly oxidizing disinfectants in the sample collection container.
 Do not add preservatives to the urine to be tested.

-- Operation: Incorrect results may be obtained when the strip is stirred in the container.
-Soak for approximately 2 seconds.
-If the immersion time is too short or too long, the result may be impossible to interpret.
+- Operation: Incorrect results may be obtained when stirring the strip in the container.
+Dip for about 2 seconds.
+If the dipping time is too short or too long, the result may not be interpretable.

-Collect the urine in a container and test as soon as possible.
+Collect the urine in a container and proceed with the test as soon as possible.
 Do not centrifuge.
 The use of urine preservatives is not recommended.
-If the test cannot be performed within one hour after urination, refrigerate the sample immediately.
-Allow the sample to return to room temperature before testing.
+If the test cannot be performed within one hour of urination, refrigerate the sample immediately.
+Allow the sample to come to room temperature before testing.